Infant Feeding

 Available via: Healthy Child Programme (HCP) - HCP 08 - Growth and Nutrition

-This module takes about 30 minutes to complete on E-learning for healthcare.
+This module takes approximately 30 minutes to complete.

 This training is suitable for the following professional groups: